 In many situations we need to record multiple takes of the same audio, in sync to picture or existing audio.
 Examples are Post Sync dialog (ADR), Foley and music recording.

-Dream II software allows you to record multiple takes on a single track, then easily audition and edit them into shape.
+XYNERGI allows you to record multiple takes on a single track, then easily audition and edit them into shape.

 Recording Multiple Takes